 How to Improve Your Cultural Competence in Nursing

-RNs are trained to be sensitive to their patients' needs, but cultural competence in nursing is sometimes overlooked.
+RNs are trained to be sensitive to their patient's needs, but cultural competence in nursing is sometimes overlooked.

 The Importance Of Cultural Competence In Nursing

 Cultural competence in nursing is an important part of making patients feel welcome and comfortable while interacting with you.
-Not recognizing cultural differences can put you at risk of unwittingly saying or doing something that is deeply offensive to the person in your care.
+Not recognizing cultural differences can put you at risk of unwittingly saying or doing something deeply offensive to the person in your care.

 Improving Your Cultural Competence In Nursing